Offshore Asset Protection

-- So client can control day to day activities, client establishes an Offshore Limited Liability Company that is owned 100% by trust.
+- So client can control day to day activities, client establishes an Offshore Limited Liability Company that the trust owns 100%.
 The LLC holds accounts.
 Client manages LLC.
 (String of control = Manager of LLC.)

-- When there is an event of legal duress against the Manager of the LLC, the Trustee is duty bound (under the terms of trust) to protect trust assets and remove the Manager for the period that the event of duress exists.
+- When there is an event of legal duress against the Manager of the LLC, the Trustee is duty-bound (under the terms of trust) to protect trust assets.
+At that point they remove the Manager for the period that the event of duress exists.
 When the event of duress is over, the Trustee can reappoint the Manager.

 - So client can control day-to-day activities, client is Manager of the Offshore LLC